ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

 Reducing Risk in Supplier Selection
   - **Choosing the correct suppliers:** Suppliers like Alpha_Inc, Gamma_Co, and Epsilon_Group should be prioritized over Beta_Supplies and Delta_Logistics when selecting who to buy from.
-Out of 183 instances where defective units exceeded 10%, Beta and Delta accounted for 181 of them.**
+Out of 183 instances where defective units exceeded 10%, Beta and Delta accounted for 181 of them.
-  - **Target Regularly Compliant Suppliers:**
+  - **Target Regularly Compliant Suppliers:** Analyze suppliers with a high percentage of non-compliant orders to narrow down the selection pool.
+This helps minimize the risk of future non-compliance and contributes to cost savings.

 Analyzing Suppliers' Performance